-Hot weather is intensifying hold on much of East, Central US
+'Survive, not enjoy': Heat, humidity gripping half the US

 The city also directed owners of many office buildings to set thermostats no lower than 78 degrees (26 degrees Celsius) through Sunday to reduce strain on the electrical grid.

-The measure came after a power outage — related to an equipment failure, not heat — caused a roughly five-hour blackout July 13 that affected a 40-block stretch of Manhattan, including Times Square and Rockefeller Center.
+The measure came after a power outage related to an equipment failure, not heat, caused a roughly five-hour blackout July 13 that affected a 40-block stretch of Manhattan, including Times Square and Rockefeller Center.

-Storms from the Great Lakes to the Central Plains have caused power outages, heightening the misery.

-In Michigan's Lower Peninsula, strong winds, hail and lightning knocked out electricity to more than 200,000 people.
-The storms left about 20,000 customers without power in Wisconsin, toppling trees as wind gusts reached more than 80 mph.
+Storms have knocked out power to hundreds of thousands of people in parts of Michigan and Wisconsin, heightening the misery.
+Strong wind and rain were expected to persist Saturday night and into Sunday in the Midwest and Central Plains.

 In Philadelphia, several hundred people were evacuated from a retirement community due to a partial power outage, though it wasn't immediately clear whether the problem was heat related.
 Residents were taken to a nearby shelter, and police said some went to a hospital for evaluation.

-In Chicago, heat forced organizers of the Humana Rock 'n' Roll Marathon series to cancel one of three weekend races.
-Saturday's 5K is off, but a 10K and half marathon are expected to go ahead Sunday.
+It hit 94 degrees (34 degrees Celsius) by first pitch at the San Diego Padres-Chicago Cubs game at Wrigley Field, but some fans didn't want to stay away, largely watching from shaded concourses as the Cubs won 6-5.

+"We're sticking to water and not having beer.
+It's helping a little bit," said Jaclyn Jendrisak of St. Louis.

-In New Jersey, operators of the Monmouth Park horse racing track were considering whether to push back the $1 million Haskell Invitational later in the evening.
-Maximum Security, the horse that crossed the finish line first in this year's Kentucky Derby and then was disqualified, was among those scheduled to run.
+In New Jersey, operators of the Monmouth Park horse racing track canceled six races and pushed back others, including the $1 million Haskell Invitational, until early evening.
+Maximum Security, the horse that crossed the finish line first in this year's Kentucky Derby and then was disqualified, headlines the Haskell field.

+Animal rights activists protested outside the New Jersey Shore track, where temperatures hit the high 90s.

-The track set up misting fans in the paddock and saddling areas for the 14-race card, and there were plans for shorter post parades before the race starts to limit track time for the horses.
+The track set up misting fans in the paddock and saddling areas for the 14-race card, shortened post parades before the race to limit track time for the horses and hosed them down after they ran.

-Amid pressure over a series of horse deaths in California, several tracks have canceled their Saturday races, including Saratoga Race Course and Finger Lakes in New York and Laurel Park in Maryland.
+Amid pressure over a series of horse deaths in California, several tracks canceled their Saturday races, including Saratoga Race Course and Finger Lakes in New York and Laurel Park in Maryland.

-At Yankee Stadium, where the home team was set to face the Colorado Rockies, extra hydration stations were set up in all three decks and the bleachers.
+At New York's Yankee Stadium, the temperature hit 94 degrees when the home team and Colorado Rockies took the field for what turned into an 11-5 Yankees romp.
+Extra hydration stations were set up in all three decks and the bleachers.
 Announcements reminded fans to keep drinking water.

 Yankees manager Aaron Boone said he was mindful of the heat, too.